Main Page Content

 - opportunity to apply for Newman’s Own Foundation Fellowship

-Nominations will be accepted until 4 pm on Friday, January 12, 2018.
-Students may self-nominate or be nominated by a College faculty, staff, or department.
+Nominations will be accepted until 4 pm on Friday, January 11, 2019.
+Students may self-nominate or be nominated by a College faculty member, staff member, or department.
 If a student is being nominated by a department, the student will need to provide the Personal Statement.

 Candidate Personal Statement (200 word maximum) that includes their approach to addressing the root causes of social issues and their potential for developing innovative and collaborative strategies to tackle public problems.